How to Calculate Hours Worked Like a Pro

 • Free time clock calculators

-• Timeclock software
+• Time clock software

 Let’s explore each one of these options in more detail.

-Pen and Paper Time Cards
+Pen-and-Paper Time Cards

 Pencil and paper might seem like an easy place to start, but it isn’t right for all businesses or workers.
-Time theft can be a major problem with the pencil and paper method since it’s difficult to ensure all the hours employees report are accurate.
+Time theft can be a major problem with the pencil-and-paper method since it’s difficult to ensure all the hours employees report are accurate.

 This also can be a drain on productivity, since you or someone on your team will always need to review these time cards and add up the hours worked for every employee.